AN EDUCATED WORKFORCE FOR THE "INFORMATION AGE" UNITED STATES "The…

 Who is enlivened and excited about this?
 It is the Pat Buchanans and Andrea Dworkins of yesteryear, the Ben Shapiros and Jessica Valeris of today — the “cultural warriors” who see sociopolitics as a zero-sum combat.
-It is Congressman Steve King of Iowa and Senator Kamala Harris of California.
+It is Congressman Steve King of Iowa and Congresswoman Maxine Waters of California.
 The other side needs to be fought and vanquished.
-“Alt right” protesters come to Berkeley looking to provoke, and then “Antifa” counter-protesters show up to fist fight them.
+“Alt right” protesters come to an urban area looking to provoke, and then “Antifa” counter-protesters show up to fist fight them.
 Persons of one political party in the workplace go out of their way not to encounter persons of the other party, and even in family gatherings this happens.
 The country is badly divided.
 Evangelicals gather in their churches to fight for Christianity in public life and embrace Trump (“Ban abortion!”).
-Campus activists gather in the university quad to fight Trump (“Support a woman’s right to abortion!”).
+Campus activists gather in the womyn’s studies department to fight Trump (“Support a woman’s right to abortion!”).
 It is boon times for polemicists.
 For scorched earth campaigns and campaigners.
 People pay attention again to an Ann Coulter, or to a Rose McGowan.

 There have always been these contentious voices of confrontation in American society, but Trump has brought them to preeminence.
 The one side heaps anathema on the other and calls for excommunication.
 Intolerance is the order of the day.
 Tribes and tribalism.
 I am hardly the first to notice and remark on this.